-"I have blood on my hands": A Whistleblower Says Facebook Ignored Global Political Manipulation
+"I Have Blood On My Hands": A Whistleblower Says Facebook Ignored Global Political Manipulation

 “Haphazard Accidents”

-Zhang said she found and took down “inauthentic scripted activity” in Ukraine that supported Yulia Tymoshenko, a complicated political figure who has been involved in controversial gas deals with Russia but taken a more pro-Western tack in her later career, as well as for former prime minister Volodymyr Groysman, an ally of former President Petro Poroshenko.
-Current Ukranian president “Volodymyr Zelensky and his faction was the only major group not affected,” she wrote.
+Zhang said she found and took down “inauthentic scripted activity” in Ukraine that supported Yulia Tymoshenko, a complicated political figure who has been involved in controversial gas deals with Russia but taken a more pro-Western tack in her later career, as well as for former prime minister Volodymyr Groysman, an ally of former president Petro Poroshenko.
+“Volodymyr Zelensky and his faction was the only major group not affected,” she wrote.

 In another part of her memo, Zhang said she wanted to push back on the idea that Facebook was run by malicious people hoping to achieve a particular outcome.
 That was not the case, she wrote, attributing actions to “slapdash and haphazard accidents.”